 With brokers that do, the stablecoin converts to US dollars on arrival.
 You hold cash, not crypto.
 From there you can buy stocks, trade futures, or access spot markets like any other funded account.

-Another way: Traditional brokers who accept the stablecoin deposits
+Which brokers accept stablecoin deposits

 Stablecoins are faster and always on, which matters most when you need to move capital outside banking hours.
 ACH is still the simplest option for routine deposits and usually costs nothing.